supernord/2025-ABACBS-workshop/_episodes/24-pawsey_proteinfold.md

 > {% raw %}
 > <img src="/assets/img/abacbs-af2-timeline.png" alt="af2tl" width="1200"/>
 > {% endraw %}
+{: .solution }

+> ## Service units consumed
+> - We can again use the Pawsey [calculator](https://pawseysc.github.io/su-calculator/) to estimate the service unit (SU) cost of our workflow execution.
+> - A full scale execution was completed in 0.75 hours using a single GPU (neglible CPU time).
 >
+> ~~~
+> Calculation Breakdown
+> SUs = Partition Charge Rate × Max Proportion × Nodes × Hours
+> 512 × 0.1250 × 1 × 0.75 = 48 SUs
+> GPU Proportion: 1 GCDs / 8 total GCDs = 0.1250
+> ~~~
 >
+> - Compare this with the execution time for the demo run from this workshow using the miniature databases.
+> - **Conclusion: A large portion of the execution time is spent searching the sequence databases.**
+>
-{: .solution }
+{: .prereq}

-- We can use the Pawesey [calculator](https://pawseysc.github.io/su-calculator/) to estimate the service unit (SU) cost of our workflow execution.

 ## Split MSA